real-tintin/ugglan/doc/source/software_design.rst

 .. figure:: figures/data_log_protocol.svg
     :width: 100%

     The data logging protocol.
-The **SIGNAL ID** is an unique identifer for each signal/package and of type ``uint16``.
+The **SIGNAL ID** is an unique identifier for each signal/package and of type ``uint16``.
 The **REL TIMESTAMP** is the relative timestamp in ms between each **PACKAGE** and of type ``uint8``.